Short answer

 Why does the site use cautious language?

-Does CryptoWisdomHub promote AER?
+Does CryptoWisdomHub promote tokens?

 What sources matter most?